Signed in as:

 There are many mortgage repayment calculators available online.

-It is, when the borrower increases the loan, the interest rate obtained by the weighted average of the original loan interest rate and the new loan interest rate.
+It is, when the borrower increases the loan amount, the interest rate obtained by the weighted average of the original loan interest rate and the new loan interest rate.
 The benefits of doing this are:

 A "bridge loan", or interim financing, is a loan required to fill the gap between the repayment of an old loan and the issuance of a new loan.